-This protocol covers the calculation of energy and demand savings associated with insulating foundation walls in basements and crawl spaces in residential homes.
+This protocol covers the calculation of energy and demand savings associated with insulating foundation walls in basements and unvented crawl spaces in residential homes.
 Cooling savings are only produced from insulation improvements to above-grade portions of the wall, since- the below-grade portions are expected to be cooler than the temperature set point of the building.
-Heating savings will be produced from the entire insulation improvement, though in varying quantities depending on whether above or below grade.
+Heating savings will be produced from the entire insulation improvement, whether above or below grade.

 Eligibility

-This measure protocol applies to the installation of insulation to the walls of basements or unvented crawl space walls in existing residential buildings.
+This measure protocol applies to the installation of insulation to the walls of basements or unvented crawl space walls in existing residential buildings having a primary electric heating and/or cooling source.

-Research has shown that vented crawlspaces that are sealed and insulated operate similarly to basements in providing benefits such as energy savings, comfort, moisture control, long-term durability, and healthier air quality.Source 2 Sealing the crawl space must follow the required PA building codes, including covering the earth with a Class I vapor retarder and providing ventilation of at least 1cfm per 50 ft2 of crawlspace.
-In addition, sealing of the crawlspace must not block access to the space.
+Research has shown that vented crawlspaces that are encapsulated and insulated operate similarly to basements in providing benefits such as energy savings, comfort, moisture control, long-term durability, and healthier air quality.Source 2 Encapsulating the crawl space must follow the required PA building codes, including covering the earth with a Class I vapor retarder and providing ventilation of at least 1cfm per 50 ft2 of crawlspace.
+In addition, encapsulation of the crawlspace must not block access to the space.

 In 2021 IECC Climate Zone 4, basement or crawl space insulation should have either a minimum R-10 continuous insulation on the interior or exterior of the home, or R-13 cavity insulation on the interior of the home.
 In IECC Climate Zone 5, basement or crawl space insulation should have either a minimum of R-15 continuous insulation on the interior or exterior of the home, or R-19 cavity insulation on the interior of the home, or R-13 cavity insulation on the interior of the home and R-5 continuous insulation.Source 3